Samantha R. Santacruz, Ph.D.

 The overarching goal of the lab is to make a definitive impact on our understanding of how the brain works and how we can interface with the brain in order to treat neurological disorders.
 In order to achieve this, it’s necessary to create a lab environment that is inclusive and encourages curiosity, enthusiasm, communication, and perseverance in the face of set-backs.
 I believe that all lab members have a responsibility to demonstrate the highest level of scientific integrity, to engage in scientific discourse, and to be passionate about their projects.
 I also believe that the most productive lab is also a happy one, and that a supportive and collegial lab culture is integral to developing such an environment.

-Enrique joins the Santacruz Lab with 10 years of biomedical research experience, including prior work on in vivo electrophysiological extracellular recordings of single-unit neural activity and mathematical analysis of biological potentials.
-He received his Ph.D. in Cell and Molecular Neurobiology in 2015 from Centro de Investigación y de Estudios Avanzados del Instituto Politécnico Nacional, and then completed his first postdoctoral position at the University of Pennsylvania investigating sensory feedback and neuroprosthetics.
+Enrique Contreras joined the Santacruz Lab with 10 years of biomedical research experience, including prior work on in vivo electrophysiological extracellular recordings of single-unit neural activity and mathematical analysis of biological potentials.
+He received his Ph.D. in Cell and Molecular Neurobiology in 2015 from Centro de Investigación y de Estudios Avanzados in Mexico City, and then completed his first postdoctoral position at the University of Pennsylvania investigating sensory feedback and neuroprosthetics.
+His main contribution is in the field of spinal circuits and central processing of sensory information.
+Additionally, he also has expertise in brain neuronal coding.
+His main research interest is to understand how sensory information is transformed by the spinal cord and the brain to create an internal representation of the body and environment in order to prepare and execute volitional acts such as movement.

-Hannah began her graduate student in Fall 2018 in the Department of Biomedical Engineering and shortly after joined the Santacruz Lab.
-She completed her B.S. in Biological Engineering, with an emphasis in Biomedical Engineering, from Mississippi State University in May 2018, where she was on the President's Honor Roll for all four years.
-Hannah has prior research experience investigating traumatic brain injury, but is currently working on novel paradigms to study neural circuitry and behaviors impacted by neuropsychiatric disorders.
+Hannah M. Stealey joined the Santacruz Lab shortly after starting her graduate studies in Fall 2018 in the Department of Biomedical Engineering.
+Prior to joining UT, she completed her B.S. in Biological Engineering, with an emphasis in Biomedical Engineering, from Mississippi State University in May 2018.
+Hannah’s undergraduate research experience included over two years of investigating traumatic brain injury using rodent and computational models.
+She is currently working on novel paradigms to study neural circuitry and behaviors impacted by neuropsychiatric disorders.

-The lab is currently looking for post-docs, graduate students, and undergraduates.
+The lab is currently not looking for post-docs, graduate students, and undergraduates.
+Thank you for your interest!